 When your business involves military ordinance, chemical goods or oil and gas products and derivatives, safety must come first.
 In operations where explosive atmospheres could develop, it’s essential to have equipment that can function safely even under extremely hazardous conditions.

 Fortunately, a few different national and international standards exist to regulate the equipment that operates in potentially explosive environments.
 One of those is the European Union’s ATEX directive.
+So what is ATEX?
 In the guide below, we’ll discuss what the ATEX directive is and what it does, why ATEX certification is a requirement and how it differs from other critical standards for workplace operation in explosive environments.

 Table of Contents

 - What Does ATEX Stand For?

 - What Is the Difference Between ATEX and IECEx Certifications?